Director of Public Works

 What do I need to do to install a lawn sprinkler system?

 A permit is required to install, repair, replace, or relocate any lawn sprinkler system.
 Only a contractor possessing an irrigation registration card (issued by the Illinois Department of Public Health) is permitted to work on a lawn irrigation system.
 To apply for the permit, complete the permit application (at the Building and Zoning Department), submit the permit fee of $50.00 and a plat of survey that indicates the location of the irrigation.
 No portion of the sprinkler system may be installed in a public right-of way (parkway).
 A licensed plumber is required to install the backflow device on the service line for the irrigation system.
 An RPZ backflow preventer is required on the irrigation system.
 A separate water meter may be installed at the owner’s request.
 The backflow device must be certified annually before May 31st.
-Contact the Water Division at 847-526-9604 for more information.
+Contact Utility Billing at 847-526-9604 for more information.